Azure/azure-sdk-for-js/sdk/schemaregistry/schema-registry-json/README.md

 By default, the serializer will create messages structured as follows:

-- `data`: a byte array containing data in the Json Binary Encoding.
-Note that it is NOT Json Object Container File.
-The latter includes the schema and creating it defeats the purpose of using this serializer to move the schema out of the message payload and into the schema registry.
+- `data`: a byte array containing JSON data.

 - `contentType`: a string of the following format `application/json+<Schema ID>` where the `application/json` part signals that this message has a Json-serialized payload